Record number of Chinese to travel over Labour Day break, but stick close to home

 Hotel room rates have jumped and air fares have soared, even as more flights are being added.

-Flights to and from the southern resort island of Hainan will be 22% higher than the 2019 holiday, according to Hainan Airlines (600221.SS).
+Flights to and from the southern resort island of Hainan will be 22% higher than the 2019 holiday, according to Hainan Airlines.

 Li Hua, operator of a boutique guesthouse in Dali, known for its laid-back atmosphere and gorgeous Yunnan landscape, said all his 16 rooms had been booked.